alefanalytics/blog/_posts/2021-11-19-xva-1-introduction-ccr-cva.md

 In the CVA section, we stated that independence is assumed between the exposure and default.
 This is obviously not the case in reality, and correlation exists between them.
 It is called:
 - *Wrong Way Risk (WWR)* when positive: default more likely when exposure is high, leading to higher CVA;
 - *Right Way Risk (RWR)* when negative: default more likely when exposure is low, leading to lower CVA.

 One can distinguish between two typs of WWR:

 - *General WWR*, coming from macro-economic behavior, such as the dependance between default probabilites and general market risk-factors.
-- *specific WWR*, coming from the nature of the transactions with the counterparty.
+- *Specific WWR*, coming from the nature of the transactions with the counterparty.

 For example, having an exposure that increases when oil price goes higher with EasyJet. or buying protection on a CDS on Société Générale from BNP Paribas.
 General WWR can be diversified to some extent, while specific WWR must be avoided.